vtwoptwo/ie-IaC/ReadMe.md

-#How to set up IaC for Azure using CLI
+# How to set up IaC for Azure

 ### IaC using Azure CLI